Ancient tablet acquired by Hobby Lobby going back to Iraq

 In 2018, the executives agreed to settle the case for $3 million and return thousands of objects.
 The lead agent on the case, John Labbatt, based in New York, said Homeland Security was repatriating items from that case in 2018 when they were made aware of the smuggled tablet, too.

-But getting it back it wasn’t simple.
+But getting it back wasn’t simple.
 Agents had to prove it was wrongly acquired.

 Labbatt pored over records and tracked the tablet from London to the United States in 2003.
 It had been bought by a couple who admitted they were aware at the time they were purchasing it from someone who may not have been above board, he said.
 They mailed it to themselves in the U.S., so it didn’t go through customs.